orzujon/Java_SnakeGame/README.md

 If the collision happened The Game Over Page will appear
 ![Game_Over](https://user-images.githubusercontent.com/100639316/194836819-019f74ac-4729-4e57-9731-571f03ed0f8c.PNG)

-If the user wants to play longer they can restart the game and carry on from zero
+If the user wants to play longer they can restart the game and carry on from zero.